dvdm-qorvo/QMatter/README.md

 > and/or licensed to you for evaluation purposes only.
 You may not use this evaluation board, development board, or
 > development kit or any of its features in any revenue-generating products or services.

+> **WARNING:** In this version of the SDK, Base Components (gpNvm, Bluetooth LE controller, Bluetooth LE Host) that are used for Matter and proven to be stable, are now pushed
+> to ROM.
+Using QPG6105 ROM offloaded SW maximizes application flash availability.
+To use this ROM enabled code, QPG6105 radio board with this ROM content is needed.
+To check
+> you have a compatible QPG6105 radio board, advise to check the marking on the QPG6105 chip.
+The marking should indicate QPG6105, **E0.2.1**.
+If you see a marking of **E0.0.1**
+> it means the QPG6105 radio board is **not** compatible with this version of the SDK.
+Advise to request a new sample of the QPG6105 radio board.

 > **WARNING:** In the QPG6105 radio board design, the diversity antenna efficiency is not fully optimized.
 It is not
 > recommended to evaluate the maximum range of the QPG6105 using the development kit hardware.
 Qorvo’s production boards
 > and customer layouts typically achieve -2 dBm to -3 dBm antenna efficiency.